-What is Scruffing and Why Shouldn't You Do it To Your Cat?
+What Is Scruffing And Why Shouldn't You Do It To Your Cat?

 If you've ever seen a mother cat hold her kittens in her mouth by their loose skin at the back of the neck, then you've seen scruffing.
 While it's natural and healthy for a mother cat to hold and carry her kittens this way, the action of scruffing is not recommended for an adult cat, even though many cat owners were taught to restrain cats this way.
 Scruffing causes a cat distress and stress, and really isn't an effective way to manage them.